SkillRouter: Skill Routing for LLM Agents at Scale: SkillRouter: a compact body-aware routing recipe

-Motivated by the body-access finding in Section~\ref{sec:body_study}, we present \skillrouter, a compact full-text retrieve-and-rerank pipeline tailored to large, homogeneous skill pools.
+Motivated by the body-access finding in Section~\ref{sec:body_study}, we present \skillrouter, a compact body-aware retrieve-and-rerank pipeline tailored to large, homogeneous skill pools.
 Its main contribution is a setting-specific routing recipe, together with two training adaptations that materially improve performance in this regime: false-negative filtering to handle near-duplicate skills that corrupt contrastive learning, and listwise reranking to resolve fine-grained competition among topically similar candidates.
 We do not introduce a new encoder or reranker architecture; rather, we show that these choices are important in this setting and that the resulting compact pipeline occupies a favorable efficiency--accuracy frontier.

-Concretely, \skillrouter is a full-text two-stage pipeline: a bi-encoder first retrieves a short candidate list from the ${\sim}$80K pool, and a cross-encoder then reranks those candidates using the complete skill body.
+Concretely, \skillrouter is a body-aware two-stage pipeline: a bi-encoder first retrieves a short candidate list from the ${\sim}$80K pool, and a cross-encoder then reranks those candidates using all skill fields within fixed input budgets.
 Our primary configuration uses a 0.6B encoder and a 0.6B reranker, for 1.2B parameters total.
 Figure~\ref{fig:pipeline} summarizes the training setup and the two-stage inference path.

 \paragraph{Bi-encoder retrieval.} We fine-tune Qwen3-Emb-0.6B \citep{qwen3emb2025} on 37,979 synthetic (query, skill) pairs.
 Skills are sampled from the ${\sim}$80K community pool with stratified sampling to ensure category diversity.
-For each sampled skill, we generate a synthetic user query using an LLM (GPT-4o-mini) prompted with the skill's metadata and body content (Appendix~\ref{app:data_construction}; Appendix Table~\ref{tab:query_prompt}).
-The prompt instructs the model to produce a realistic task description without revealing the skill name, so that generated queries reflect functional need rather than lexical identity.
+For each sampled skill, GPT-4o-mini generates a realistic task description from its metadata and body while being instructed not to reveal the skill name, so generated queries reflect functional need rather than lexical identity.
 Benchmark-labeled skills are excluded from training supervision, ensuring the encoder learns transferable routing patterns rather than memorizing benchmark skills.
-We optimize the retriever with in-batch InfoNCE over the full skill text.
+We optimize the retriever with in-batch InfoNCE over all-field skill inputs.
 At inference time, the encoder embeds the full skill inventory offline and retrieves only the top-20 candidates, giving the second stage a narrow but still diverse decision set.
+Appendix~\ref{app:data_construction} gives the full construction procedure and query-generation prompt.